John Kosty: Early life and education

 Kosty, a Fountain Valley, California, native, attended Fountain Valley High School and played men's volleyball.
 He attended Golden West College for one year before enrolling at the University of California, Santa Barbara.
 While at UCSB, Kosty was a middle blocker for the UC Santa Barbara Gauchos men's volleyball team from 1985 to 1987 alongside teammate Jared Huffman.
 In just three seasons, Kosty found himself near the top of the Gaucho record books placing third in career solo blocks and third in single season solo blocks (1987).
 Kosty was named as an All-American in 1987.

 Coaching career

-Kosty joined Stanford Cardinal as an assistant coach in 1991.
+Kosty joined Stanford as an assistant coach in 1991.
 He served in that position under Ruben Nieves, then later Don Shaw.

 With Kosty as head coach, the Stanford Cardinal won the 2010 NCAA men's volleyball tournament, the program's first since 1997 when he was an assistant coach.

 Kosty was named the 2010 AVCA Coach of the Year in addition to being the 2010 and 2014 Mountain Pacific Sports Federation Coach of the Year.